 - 75% of VC-funded startups fail,

-- 95% of VC-funded companies don’t deliver the returns expected, and
+- 95% of VC-funded companies do not deliver the returns expected, and

 - only 1% of companies get VC funding

-Angel investors and early-stage VC firms focus more on financial capital - they provide funds to help their portfolio startups develop, sometimes along with guidance and strategic help.
-However, angels, angel associations, and VC firms rarely invest in pre-revenue companies.
+Angel investors and early-stage VC firms focus more on financial capital.
+Even those that offer guidance and strategic help rarely invest in pre-revenue companies.
 By insisting that startups achieve revenue prior to considering an investment, they are, in effect, de-risking their investments.
 Put another way, the startup must prove they have a product, a market, and paying customers.
 Long gone are the days when a VC firm would invest in just an idea.